TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   ANOVA designs (all groups have equal sample size) the leverage of each observation is always the same.

-Influence: influential observations are those which, if removed from the sample, would result in a large change in the fitted values for the remaining observations.
+**Influence**: influential observations are those which, if removed from the sample, would result in a large change in the fitted values for the remaining observations.
 That means that if you dropped the influential observation, the coefficients of the fit would change to a relatively large degree.